Hanford Reach Fall Upriver Bright Chinook Fishing

 Fishing can be productive in a goodly section of this lower area since it is the most downstream section and you won't have a lot of company as the prop boats won't usually be there.

-Fishermen Help Hatchery Egg Take : In this fishery, CCA Washington in 2015 and 2016 has come up with a Brood-stocking salmon derby, where all contestants have large enough aerated containers aboard and WDFW assists in taking these caught fish to the hatchery for Brood-stocking.
+Fishermen Help Hatchery Egg Take : In this fishery, CCA Washington starting in 2015 and continuing in 2018 has come up with a Brood-stocking salmon derby, where all contestants have large enough aerated containers aboard and WDFW assists in taking these caught fish to the hatchery for Brood-stocking.
 The mortality results were amazing, with these fish's survival at egg take time being higher than where the fish naturally entered the hatchery.
 The thought here is the fish were taken earlier than when they matured naturally and entered the hatchery, thereby shortcutting the length of time in the river, and into protected water of the hatchery.

 |Here a combo spinner, cheater & eggs did the trick on one of the early brighter fish taken here.|